aurora-is-near/doc.aurora.dev/blog/create-virtual-chain.md

 ![send button in MetaMask](../static/img/mm_send.png)

-Choose you new account in the "To" field, enter some amount of tokens to transfer, and click "Continue":
+Choose your new account in the "To" field, enter some amount of tokens to transfer, and click "Continue":

 ![token transfer form in MetaMask](../static/img/mm_send_2.png)